CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Basics/NetQ-Operation.md

 ## The NetQ Agent

 From a software perspective, a network switch has software associated with the hardware platform, the operating system, and communications.
-For data centers, the software on a network switch would be similar to the diagram shown here.
+For data centers, the software on a network switch is similar to the diagram shown here.

 {{<figure src="/images/netq/netq-agent-operation-diag.png" width="500">}}